 Permaculture Education Africa’s PDC follows the original certification course developed by Bill Mollison and David Holmgren plus includes layers of process and content that are appropriate to the African context.
 Our courses meets all requirements for certification.
 Participants that attend all sessions of this class and complete the final design project will receive Certificate of Permaculture Design.

-Permaculture Education Africa’s courses are held at The Klein Karoo Sustainable Dryland Permaculture Project (KKSDPP) on the farm Berg-en-Dal.
+Permaculture Education Africa’s courses are usually held at The Klein Karoo Sustainable Dryland Permaculture Project (KKSDPP) on the farm Berg-en-Dal.
+We will visit Berg-en-Dal on a field trip during the course providing us an opportunity to observe and interact with the wide range of established permaculture systems on the farm.
+We will learn about and see…

 The KKSDPP was founded in 1999 on the farm Berg-en-Dal as a Permaculture Training Environment.
 Berg-en-Dal is located in the foothills of the Swartberg Mountains outside Ladismith.
 The Training Environment functions as a Living rural settlement model that embraces a wide range of ecologically based human settlement approaches with the goal of becoming more socially, economically and ecologically sustainable.